-1) To produce well-researched and peer reviewed proposals and implementation plans on technology related issues for serious consideration by those responsible for policy formation
+1) To produce well-researched, peer reviewed proposals and implementation plans on technology related issues for consideration by those responsible for policy formation

 2) To produce briefs, including possible parliamentary questions for use by our parliamentary members, which help the coalition government to join up current policy implementation across departmental and other fault lines

-The remit is to address those technologies and related issues which are not covered by other groups affiliated to the party and/or we have been asked to look at by those responsible for party policy.
-Where there is overlap we would aim to work in co-operation with other relevant groups
+The remit is to address technologies and related issues which are not covered by other groups affiliated to the party and/or as requested by those responsible for party policy.
+Where there is overlap we aim to work in co-operation with other relevant groups

 To identity those areas of interest to members (parliamentary and non-parliamentary) and assemble teams to:

 collate authoritative material on problems and possible solutions